 The State Department also provides stipends, housing, and travel for two summer internship experiences – one in Washington, D.C. at the Department of State, and one at a U.S. embassy or consulate abroad.
 After completing the two-year program and meeting Department of State requirements, fellows enter the Foreign Service as Information Management Specialists and have the unique opportunity to apply their technology skills to support U.S. diplomacy abroad, experience different cultures, and promote positive change in the world.

-The State Department will begin accepting applications in November for the next cohort.
+Applications for the 2021 cohort are being accepted September 8, 2020 – February 1, 2021.
 You can view the eligibility requirements on the website here.

 Current and past Fellows all agree that this program is an “opportunity of a lifetime.”
 You can view video interviews with FAIT Fellows here.